DantoniDario/PenalDecisionFPUBL/README.md

 # PenalDecisionFPUBL
-Webscrapping to extract all penal decision from the state website
+Webscrapping to extract all penal decisions from the state website